 Study Abroad Fairs

-Twice per year, Georgia Southern holds Study Abroad Fairs where students can browse program options, and meet faculty leading the trips, and speak with students who have participated on the programs in prior years.
+Twice per year, Georgia Southern holds Study Abroad Fairs on the Statesboro and Armstrong campuses where students can browse program options, and meet faculty leading the trips, and speak with students who have participated on the programs in prior years.
 Each program booth will provide about program dates, academic information, program cost, and other pertinent information.
 It’s a great way for students to learn more about our program offerings, and for program providers to market their programs to students!

-Next Event: Annual Study Abroad Fair, October 2, 2017 from 10am – 2pm in the Russell Union Ballroom.
+Statesboro Campus, October 22, 2019 from 10am – 2pm in the Russell Union Ballroom

-Faculty program directors can sign up for a table at the Fair by completing this form.
+Faculty program directors can sign up for a table at the Fairs by completing this form.

-Returning study abroad students can volunteer to participate at the Fair by signing up here.
+Returning study abroad students can volunteer to participate at the fairs by signing up here.

 Have more questions?
 Want more guidance and need to speak with someone?

-Drop by our Study Abroad Resource Room in Forest Drive 1316 (email: firstname.lastname@example.org).
+Drop by our Study Abroad Resource Room in Veazy Hall Ste.
+2024 (email: firstname.lastname@example.org).
 Open Monday – Friday from 1pm – 5pm.